nus-cs2113-AY2223S2/ip/docs/README.md

 Expected outcome:

-Duke will acknowledge and display the unmarked task
+Nova will acknowledge and display the unmarked task

 ```
 Alright, this task has yet to be complete